alankrantas/microbit-micropython-cookbook/README.md

 from microbit import *
 ```

-is a bad idea.
-This imports everything from the big microbit module even you don't need many of the features and thus waste memory.
+is not really a good idea.
+This imports everything from the big **microbit** module even you don't need many of the features and thus waste memory.

 Instead, you should import the only submodules you are going to use: